 The results from repeated determinations of a matrix CRM will give a good indication of any systematic effect (bias).
 Repeated determinations in each analytical run give a possibility of using the standard deviation (or range) as an estimate of the repeatability of the measurement.
-However, when a CRM is used, there is generally a better repeatability compared to results obtained with a routine sample, due to better homogeneity.
+However, when a CRM is used, there is generally a better repeatability compared to results obtained with a test sample, due to better homogeneity of the CRM.

 A CRM is not always available for the desired sample matrix or concentration range.
-However, they are simple to use and the results give immediate information on both systematic and random effects.
-Furthermore, the results provide the laboratories with an opportunity to calculate their measurement uncertainty, and to compare their performance to that obtained by the certifying laboratories (see Chapter 11).
+However, they are simple to use, and the results give immediate information on both systematic and random effects.
+Furthermore, the results provide the laboratories with an opportunity to calculate the measurement uncertainty of their results.
 Therefore, a CRM is recommended for use as often as practically and economically possible.